sroertgen/oeh-linked-frameworks/README.md

 # OEH-Framework-Visuals

-This is some little SPARQL-App going to be used for demo purposes.
+This is some little SPARQL-App for visualizing framework data modelled in RDF (see below for more info on the model).
+It is going to be used for demo purposes.
+It's as always quite alpha and might have some bugs, but developing a sparql-based react app is actually quite fun.

 ## Why?